PensionBee/ddd-workshop/README.md

 ### Part 1: Creating a Post

-*For now, let's only focus on success outcomes to get used to the general pattern, i.e. assume `Post Created` is the only possible outcome.*
+For now, let's only focus on success outcomes to get used to the general pattern, i.e. assume `Post Created` is the only possible outcome.

 In **src/contexts/posts/core/commands/createPost.handler.ts**:

-**Step 1: Validate the incoming command data:**
+**Step 1: Validate the incoming command data...**

 - Complete the `commandDataSchema` using zod.
   - *Hint: think about what data is necessary for creating a post.*
   - *Hint: It will likely be similar to the `postSchema` we defined previously.
 This won't always be the case though, especially when a command operates on an existing entity.*

-**Step 2: Use the command data to fetch relevant system 'state':**
+**Step 2: Use the command data to fetch relevant system 'state'...**

 - Complete the `State` type, defining the entities, if any, which are required to process this command.
-  - *Hint: Do we need to make sure the `Account` entity exists before we create a post?*
+  - *Hint: Do we need to make sure the `Account` entity exists before we create a post? i.e. is that something we expect to exist before we even process business rules.*
 - Complete the `fetchState` function, using the repositories we built previously to fetch the state we need.

-**Step 3: Use the command data and fetched state to 'derive an outcome':**
+**Step 3: Use the command data and fetched state to 'derive an outcome'...**

 - Complete the `Outcome` type, defining the possible outcomes using the structure outlined above.
   - *Hint: Remember, for now, we only care about the `Post Created` outcome.*
 - Complete the `deriveOutcome` function, generating and return the possible outcomes.
   - *Hint: Since the payload for a successful outcome needs to capture the state change in the system, we'll likely need to generate a IDs in our deriver when new entities are created (unless you force calling code to provide the ID as part of the command data).
-In a production system, you'd probably want to use something like UUIDs or Nano IDs to create IDs but feel free to use something like `Math.random()` for now.*
+In a production system, you'd probably want to use something like UUIDs or Nano IDs but feel free to use something like `Math.random()` for ease here.*

-**Step 4: For 'success outcomes', update the state of the system:**
+**Step 4: For success outcomes, update the state of the system...**

-- Complete the `updateState` function - complete the switch statement, creating/modifying and persisting entities via repositories for any successful outcome.
+- Complete the `updateState` function - add a switch statement (or use 'if' logic), creating/modifying and persisting entities via repositories for any successful outcome.

+**Step 5: Adding Tests...**

 Finally, let's write some tests for this command handler.
-This might seem a bit daunting at first but we've actually just made testing at a feature level pretty simple by creating a standalone function, which is independent of any infrastructure or API concerns and fully encapsulates a atomic change within our system, including all the relevant business rules for that change.
+This might seem a bit daunting at first but we've actually just made testing at a feature level pretty simple by creating a standalone function, which is independent of any real infrastructure or API concerns and fully encapsulates a atomic change within our system, including all the relevant business rules for that change.

 In **src/contexts/posts/core/commandHandlers/createPost.handler.spec.ts**, let's use the 'Arrange - Act - Assert' testing approach:

 - (ARRANGE) Set up the initial state by adding an account to the in-memory account store via the `accountRepository.save` method.
-- (ACT) Trigger `handleCreatePost` with the relevant command data
+- (ACT) Trigger `handleCreatePost` with the relevant command data.
   - *Hint: the account ID should be the ID of the account we just created.*
-- (ASSERT) Check that the command handler outcome type is `Post Created` and the payload is as expected
+- (ASSERT) Check that the command handler outcome and payload is as expected.
-- (ASSERT) Check that a `Post` entity was correctly persisted
+- (ASSERT) Check that a `Post` entity was correctly persisted.
   - *Hint: You can use the `postRepository.getById` method*

 ### Part 2: Commenting on a Post

-*Again, let's only focus on success outcomes to reinforce the pattern, i.e. assume `Comment Added to Post` is the only outcome.*
+In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.ts**, complete the command handler functions like we did in part 1 (Again, let's only focus on success outcomes to reinforce the general pattern, i.e. assume `Comment Added to Post` is the only outcome.)

-In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.ts**:

-**Step 1: Validate the incoming command data:**

-- Complete the `commandDataSchema` using zod.

-**Step 2: Use the command data to fetch relevant system 'state':**

-- Complete the `State` type.
-- Complete the `fetchState` function.

-**Step 3: Use the command data and fetched state to 'derive an outcome':**

-- Complete the `Outcome` type.
-- Complete the `deriveOutcome` function.

-**Step 4: For 'success outcomes', update the state of the system:**

-- Complete the `updateState` function

-In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.spec.ts**, let's use the 'Arrange - Act - Assert' testing approach:

-- (ARRANGE) Set up the initial state.
-- (ACT) Trigger `handleCommentOnPost` with the relevant command data
-- (ASSERT) Check that the command handler outcome type is as expected
-- (ASSERT) Check that relevant entities were correctly persisted
+In **src/contexts/posts/core/commandHandlers/CommentOnPost.handler.spec.ts**, complete the command handler tests like we did in part 1.

 ### Part 3: Following an Account